 So, what lies ahead?
 ‘Sticking it out’ for a few months longer in Ireland.
 Trying to find more freelance work, more hours at this and that odd job.
 Or, returning to New York City.

 Grand Central Station.
 The smell of toasted bagels and burnt pretzels.
 People buzzing quickly through jam-packed city streets.
 The dirty, stinky, frightening, altogether lovely, beautiful enigma that is the New York City subway system.
 The kind of coffee that tastes like it’s from the bottom of a pot that has been boiling all day – not the fancy, foamy, European kind.
-That new york city skyline, which has changed in my lifetime as much as I have.
+That new york city skyline, which has changed in my life as much as I have.
 All that is familiar and comforting to me.

 What would I leave behind?
 Some of the loveliest, most inspiring people who I feel privileged to call my friends.
 Learning to find my way from Dame Street to Cork Street.
 From Rialto to Rathmines.
 The town of Newcastle West, Co.
 Limerick and everybody in it.
 The way the afternoon sun makes sparkly diamond-shapes all along the Liffey.
 That fancy, foamy, European kind of coffee.
 Chocolate bars from Lidl.
 Camping in the rain.
 Getting to know and love family members you had previously only known by name.
 All that is new and fresh and exciting.

 I’m not a quitter, I never have been.

 But I’m getting older.
 I want a steady job, with a paycheck that will afford me the ability to be financially independent.
 I want to find my feet.
 That elusive room of one’s own.
 And I’m thinking Ireland isn’t the place where I‘ll find solid ground to build upon.